COLUMN-Asia crude imports hit high as China, India gorge on Russian oil: Russell

 China has increased the volumes it buys from other producers, most notably Angola, with July arrivals from the southern African nation coming in at 900,000 bpd, up from 450,000 bpd in June and almost double the 515,000 bpd average for the first half of 2023.

-China also boosted imports from Oman, a Middle East producer outside of OPEC+, with arrivals of 910,000 bpd in July, up from 760,000 bpd in June.
+China also boosted imports from Oman, a Middle East producer outside of OPEC but part of the wider OPEC+ group, with arrivals of 910,000 bpd in July, up from 760,000 bpd in June.

 This makes Oman the fourth-biggest supplier to China in July, behind Russia, Saudi Arabia and Iraq.